ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **You can either be a shit funnel or a shit umbrella.** - Todd Jackson, Gmail Product Manager (see ctohb.com/umbrella and ctohb.com/keytogmail)

 Questions, concerns, and ideas about your product, absent any strict process for directing them elsewhere, will find their way to management.
 That includes not just you but everyone in management in your organization.
-Managers are the default inbox, and the crux of Jackson s statement is that your team is the default outbox.
+Managers are the default inbox, and the crux of Jackson's statement is that your team is the default outbox.
 You hear, Hey, There'sa bug in X, and you think, OK, engineer Y wrote that feature, go send them the bug.
 That would be an example of funneling inbound directly at your team.

 A better strategy is instead to act as an umbrella for the team.
 Rather than directing all the inbound in real time to the team, a good manager organizes, prioritizes, and gives the team a structured queue to work with.
 Your goal is to help the team focus, limit distraction, and provide a place for where inbound should go so it can be efficiently processed.